 Managing the cost of your cancer treatment can be stressful and difficult.
 If you are having a hard time paying for your care, you can apply for MSK’s Financial Assistance Program (FAP).
 To apply, you’ll need to meet income requirements and give MSK documentation such as proof of your income and your assets as well as information about your personal background.

 To learn more about MSK’s FAP program, please use the following links:

 Patients may have a high co-pay for their prescription medications that is not covered by their insurance.
 Prescription assistance programs provide financial aid to qualifying patients.
-The application process varies.
+All programs are income-based, and the application process varies.

 Here’s a booklet to help answer questions you may have about paying for your care at MSK.

 You may apply for programs through drug manufacturers or foundations.
 Many drug manufacturers will provide free medication to patients who qualify.
 Foundations may provide financial support to people who qualify that may cover some or all of the cost of their medication.
 Foundations are only open for a limited amount of time when funding becomes available.